 Quiana is an undergraduate of Winston-Salem University, where she obtained a B.A. in Political Science, concentrating in Public Administration graduating with Summa Cum Laude honors.

-Rebba Omer is the Juvenile Defense and Policy Fellow at the Georgetown Juvenile Justice Initiative.
-Rebba joins the Juvenile Justice Initiative after serving for four years as an Assistant Public Defender at the Community Law Office in Knoxville, TN where she specialized in advocating for children accused of delinquent offenses.
+Rebba Omer joined the Juvenile Justice Initiative in 2018 as the Juvenile Defense and Policy Fellow.
+She is now the program manager and staff attorney for the Clinic & Initiative.
+She previously served for four years as an Assistant Public Defender at the Community Law Office in Knoxville, TN where she specialized in advocating for children accused of delinquent offenses.

 Rebba has been trained in holistic, client-centered criminal defense representation and juvenile defense specialization through the Gideon’s Promise Core 101 three-year training program and the National Juvenile Defender Center’s Juvenile Training Immersion Program Summer Academy.
 Rebba came to the Community Law Office through Northwestern University School of Law’s Pritzker Fellowship.
 While a student attorney in the Northwestern Bluhm Legal Clinic’s Children and Family Justice Center, Rebba represented individual clients impacted by the juvenile justice system and collaborated with professors on policy advocacy.
 In her final year of law school, Rebba completed a senior research project in Bangladesh where she assisted an NGO with a country-requested audit of the criminal and juvenile justice systems.